hailex42/configure-ad/README.md

 Log out and back in as mydomain.com\jane_admin (this is now your admin account).

+Now to join Client-1 to the domain controller:
 Log into Client-1.
 Go to systems settings, click rename this PC, in the Computer Name tab click Change to rename computer.
 In the 'Member of'section; select Domain and input the name of the domain: (eg. nero.com)